plaid/plaid-postman/README.md

 ## Making Postman calls with real data in Production or Development

 For reasons of security and transparency, getting an access token for use with real data cannot be done entirely via Postman API calls -- you are required to use the Plaid Link UI component.
-You can easily do this via the following steps:
+You can do this as follows:

 1. Re-visit the "Configuration" steps at the top of the page, but instead change the `client_id` and `secret_key` environment variables to your client ID and secret for Production (or Development) instead of for Sandbox, then set the `env_url` environment variable to `production.plaid.com` (for Production) or `development.plaid.com` (for Development).
 2. Navigate to Plaid API Endpoints -> Link Tokens -> Create Link Token and click on the "Body" tab.